DukeRobotics/robosub-ros/onboard/catkin_ws/src/cv/README.md

  * `/camera/<camera>/image_raw`
    * The topic that the camera publishes each frame to
-   * If no actual camera feed is available, you can simulate one using `roslaunch cv test_images.launch`
+   * If no actual camera feed is available, you can simulate one using `test_images.py`.
+See Simulating image feeds above for more information.
    * Type: sensor_msgs/Image

 #### Publishing: